Deadliest Weapons on Earth: From Greek Fire to Nuclear Doom

 Deadliest weapons on earth timeline: Greek fire to modern nuclear warheads, showcasing history’s most destructive powers

-10. Greek Fire: The Ancient Inferno
+10. Greek Fire – The Ancient Inferno

-9. Maxim Gun: The Dawn of Slaughter
+9. Maxim Gun – The Dawn of Mechanized Carnage

-8. Mustard Gas: Silent Death of WWI
+8. Mustard Gas – The Silent Slasher of WWI

-7. B-29 Bomber: Fire from the Sky
+7. B-29 Bomber – Fire from the Sky

-6. AK-47: The People’s Killer
+6. AK-47 – The People’s Weapon

-4. ICBMs: Nuclear Reach
+4. ICBMs – Nuclear Reach

-1. Nuclear Warheads: Earth’s Doom
+1. Nuclear Warheads – Ultimate Earthly Doom

 Power Without End